roblatour/Push2Run/help/help_v4.9.1.0.md

 In more advanced use, you may also use [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) (Regex) for matching.
 Additionally, Regex group names used in the 'Listen for' field can be referenced in the 'Open', 'Parameters', and 'Keys to send' fields (described below).

-Finally, you can also join two or more commands together by using separating words such as "and" or the word "then".
+You can also join two or more commands together by using separating words such as "and" or the word "then".
 For example you can say:

    open the calculator and open word
    or